K-3 EARLY LITERACY INITIATIVE (K-3 ELI)

 Language for Learning Grades: PreK-5

-The McGraw Hill Language for Learning provides young learners with the knowledge they need to achieve proficiency and reading comprehension.
+The McGraw Hill Language for Learning provides young learners with the knowledge and understanding of language they need to achieve proficiency and reading comprehension.
 This oral language program was designed for kindergarten and primary age school children, as well as English language learners.
 It gives them a strong foundation for expressive and receptive language, and teaches words, concepts and statements important to both oral and written language.

 A comprehensive, research-based core reading and language arts curriculum that differentiates instruction for every student.
 This mastery-based solution helps students build critical skills necessary to be successful readers and learners.
 Through whole-class instruction, differentiated small-group instruction, and individual student practice, teachers have the flexibility neccessary to meet students at their skill levels and instruction accordingly.